 The Laboratory is the organizer of the 3rd International Symposium on Lightning and Storm Related Phenomena (ISL-SRP), virtual meeting by Zoom this year, October 6 - 7, 2021.

 The Lightning Research Laboratory is an independent scientific research, study, scientific dissemination and scientific publications organization, defined as Sientific Society, a non-profit organization (NPO).

 The International Symposium on Lightning and Storm Related Phenomena (ISL-SRP) is a meeting organized by the Laboratoire de Recherche sur la Foudre (Lightning Research Laboratory).

 This event is intended to promote interdisciplinary exchanges between scientists in the fields of lightning and thunderstorms, and to present the work in progress in the thematic areas covered.
-It will take place over two days in Aurillac (France), October 6 and 7, 2021 at the congress center.
+It will take place over three days in virtual edition, October 6, 7 and 8, 2021 by Zoom app.

 The symposium is open only to professional researchers working in the field, and other who contribute actively to our understanding of lightning and storm related phenomena.